-Many jurisdictions have laws prohibiting distracted driving, and some policymakers or legislative bodies may resist enhancing current laws by making them more encompassing or elevating them to a primary offense so offenders can be stopped by law enforcement without another violation being observed.
+Many jurisdictions have laws prohibiting texting and driving, but fewer have comprehensive distracted driving laws, and some policymakers or legislative bodies may resist enhancing current laws by making them more encompassing or elevating them to a primary offense so offenders can be stopped by law enforcement without another violation being observed.
 However, many of these existing laws continue to allow some distracting activities (i.e., texting being the only distracting activity expressly prohibited).